How to get bigger, quicker wins by optimizing your testing workflow

 But we wouldn’t always do that.

-How much should you incorporate into each split-test?
+How much should you incorporate into each A/B test?
 At one extreme, you could test every pixel change.
-At the other extreme, you could throw your whole year’s-worth of ideas into one test.
+At the other extreme, you could throw your whole year’s worth of ideas into one test.
 The ideal lies somewhere in between.
 But where?
-Here are some of the issues that our consultants consider when deciding how many changes to include in a single split-test.
+Here are some of the issues that our consultants consider when deciding how many changes to include in a single A/B test.
 These points should help you to decide which approach is best for you.

-(Note that this question applies to multivariate tests as well as to A/B/n split-tests.
+(Note that this question applies to multivariate tests as well as to A/B/n tests.
 In both cases, you’re faced with the question of how much to change in each page element.)

 Why people do—and don’t—run tests

-First, consider the following chart, which shows the main reasons why people do—and don’t—run split-tests:
+First, consider the following chart, which shows the main reasons why people do—and don’t—run A/B tests:

 Driving force and restraining forces.

-The reason to run a split-test (represented by the green arrow) is to learn how a particular change affects conversion.
+The reason to run an A/B test (represented by the green arrow) is to learn how a particular change affects conversion.

-However, there are two drawbacks (represented by the yellow arrows): (i) each test costs money and takes time to implement, and (ii) each test takes time to run.
+However, there are two drawbacks (represented by the grey arrows): (i) each test costs money and takes time to implement, and (ii) each test takes time to run.

 The split-testing bus.